Summary: Ricoh 3D revolutionised the design of a traditionally manufactured envelope feed to slash both cost and lead time.

 On demand printing

-In order to streamline supply and reduce cost for a low volume product, the design was optimised specifically for additive manufacturing in consultation with our in-house experts.
+In order to streamline supply and reduce cost for a low volume product, the design was optimised specifically for additive manufacturing 3D printing in consultation with our in-house experts.
 Our solutions design team skilfully consolidated parts to eliminate the requirement for assembly and additional fixing components.

 As a result, the product lead time was reduced from weeks to just one day.
 The product can simply be produced on demand, which no need to hold any stock – in just nine hours